brandossantos/alert-pathways/README.md

 6. [Deploying your notebooks](#deploying-your-notebooks)

 ### [Create a new repository](#create-a-new-repository)
-Create a new repository from the `templatenotebook` template here: https://github.com/organizations/expel-io/repositories/new
+Create a new repository from the `alert-pathways` template here: https://github.com/organizations/expel-io/repositories/new

 ### [Clone your newly created repository](#clone-your-newly-created-repository)